Here’s our bedroom window size design guide including different types of window dimensions and measurement requirements for bedroom windows.

-Windows not only promises a view of the outside; they also provide electricity-saving by allowing light to come in the room during the daytime, and add to the overall aesthetic appeal as they make a room look bigger.
+One thing a prospective buyer or renter is looking for in a house or an apartment is whether or not its bedroom has windows, and you can’t blame them.
+Windows not only promises a view of the outside; they also provide electricity-saving by allowing light to come in the room during the daytime and add to the overall aesthetic appeal as they make a room look bigger.
+This article will guide you through different window sizes and dimensions to help you decide what type and proportion they should be.

-With that said, the most common window size is 24” x 36”.
-Standard bedroom window widths are 36”, 48” and 60”.
+With that said, the most common size is 24” x 36”.
+Standard bedroom widths are 36”, 48”, and 60”.
+To develop a comprehensive list, we will list seven common bedroom window types and the usual size or dimensions they come in.

 Single or Double Hung Window

-This type of window is one of the popular window types usually found in bedrooms, kitchens, and hallways.
-The main difference between the two is a double-hung window has two sashes which means it can move all the way up.
+A single or double-hung style is one of the most popular, usually found in bedrooms, kitchens, and hallways.
+The main difference between the two is a double-hung window have two sashes (panels) that can both move up and down independently.
+On the other hand, a single-hung style only has one moveable bottom sash.

-On the other hand, a single-hung window only has one.
-The conventional width for this window is anywhere between 24 to 48 inches.
+The conventional width for this style is anywhere between 24 to 48 inches.

 Picture Window

-Most are ordered by custom sizing, but there is also some available ready-made on the market.
+Most are ordered by custom sizing, but there are also some available ready-made on the market.
 The most common sizes have a width between 24 to 96 inches.
 Read our in-depth guide to picture windows here.

 Sliding Window

-Often installed on bedrooms, kitchens, or basements — they are commonly much broader than they are tall.
+Often installed in bedrooms, kitchens, or basements — they are commonly much broader than they are tall.
 Sliding windows are also easier to install.
 They come in widths from 36 inches to 84 inches.

 Bay Windows

-Bay windows bring in more light into a home and add aesthetic and architectural design to a house.
-They are usually more expensive than the other window types, but they’re a worthy investment if you add in the aesthetics and added functionality.
+Bay windows has a central panel with two side panels and brings more light into a home and adds aesthetic and architectural design.
+They are usually more expensive than the other types, but they’re a worthy investment if you add in the aesthetics and added functionality.
+They usually come in sizes between 3 feet 6 inches to 10 feet and 6 inches.

 Casement Windows

-Casement windows open from the side.
-Usually found in warmer places as they allow the breeze to enter the home.
-They are much reliable than the single or double-hung windows in this aspect and also much cheaper.
+Casement windows open from the side and are usually found in warmer places to allow breezes to enter the home.
+They are much more reliable than single or double-hung designs in this aspect and also much cheaper.
+They usually have widths from 1 foot 2 inches to 2 feet and 11.5 inches.

 Awning Windows

-Windows that open from the top, awning windows are like casement windows as they afford ventilation in a home.
-They are also often used in coordination with other window types, such as picture windows, as they can be opened even when raining.
+They are also often used in coordination with other types, such as picture panes, as they can be opened even when it rains.
 These types have a width of 2 feet to 3 feet 10 inches.

 Custom Windows